 - Step 4: In the “Save As” box, specify “All Files” for “Save as type”

 - Step 5: You now have a new .htaccess file on your Windows machine

 Note: .htaccess files are hidden by default, so to view the file you need to enable “Show hidden files” on your machine.
-The setting for this varies depending on your version of WordPress, so refer to the manual if needed.
+The setting for this varies depending on your version of Windows, so refer to the manual if needed.
 Once you enable hidden-file display, .htaccess files should be visible.

 Alternately, you should be able to view hidden files such as .htaccess using any decent FTP program or code editor.